Cantref Coch: As part of Gwent and Glamorgan

 Although historical records of Ergyng and its cantrefi remain scarce, Cantref Coch would be better recorded in Medieval Welsh literature, as well as by later Cambro-Norman writers and British antiquarians.

 In the sixteenth century Humphrey Llwyd names Cantref Coch as the "seventh cantref of the Kingdom of Glamorgan, now in Gloucestshire, and is called the Forest of Dean".
 Other writers such as Richard Blome describe it as one of the three cantrefs of the Kingdom of Gwent, "the Cantref Coch, now in Gloucestershire and called the Forest of Dean".

 Mark Willett described the cantref as one of four that comprised Gwent.

 Iolo Morganwg called Cantref Coch the third part of the kingdom of Iestyn ap Gwrgant, separating it from both Gwent and Morgannwg proper (Glywysing).
 Iolo gives a fuller description of the Cantref's extent under Iestyn, stating that it stretched "from the Wye and Severn, up to the bridge at Gloucester, and from there to Hereford", making the Cantref much larger than any of the English hundreds or the area now considered the Forest of Dean.

 Iolo states that the land was acquired through Iestyn's second wife Angharad, the daughter of "Elystan Glodrydd" whom Iolo describes as "king of the Cantref Coch."
 This lineage is not supported by the more established Welsh genealogies, none of which mention the marriage.
 It may be that Iolo made use of Elystan as he was in fact, "king of the Rhwng Gwy a Hafren" (the land between the Wye and the Severn).
-However, Rhwng Gwy a Hafren was located further north in Powys, rather than in the locality of the Cantref Coch.
+However, the areas commonly referred to as Rhwng Gwy a Hafren was located further north in Powys, rather than in the locality of the Cantref Coch.

 Later history

 According to William of Malmesbury, Æthelstan met with a number of Welsh kings in Hereford in 926, and the border between the Kingdom of Gwent and the Kingdom of England was agreed at the Wye, removing Cantref Coch from Gwent's historic boundaries.
 However, Edward Stradling recorded that in the time of Edward the Confessor (1042-1066), Griffith the fourth son of Iestyn ap Gwrgant became Lord of Caerleon, and that his Lordship comprised the cantrefi of Gwynllwg, Gwent isa and Cantref Coch.

-As such, it seems that some of the ancient links between the area and Gwent were carried forward well into the Norman era.
+It also appears that some of the ancient links between the area and Gwent continued well into the Norman period.
 Secular and ecclesiastic holdings would continue to be transferred between local leaders and the Lordship of Caerleon or other institutions in Gwent.
 As late as 1244, the Lord of the Bledisloe hundred confirmed an ancient claim by Llanthony Priory that its tenants in the manor of Alvington were exempt from suit to the hundred.